7 Beams

 \[ d M=V d x \]

-Now we can integrate between any two points A and B on the beam:
+Now it is possible to integrate between any two points A and B on the beam.

 \[ \boxed{\underbrace{\Delta M}_{\text {Change in moment}}=\underbrace{\int V d x}_{\text {Area under shear diagram }}} \tag{7.4}\]

-This equation is not valid at points where a concentrated force or concentrated moment occurs.
+This equation is invalid at points where a concentrated force or concentrated moment occurs.
 These concentrated loads cause discontinuities in the moment diagram.

-In a basic sense, the relationship between load, shear, and moment can be described in Figure 7.5 below.
+In a basic sense, the relationship between load, shear, and moment can be described as in Figure 7.5.

-We can combine these relationships with what we know about derivatives and integrals from our calculus course.
+Combine these relationships with what you know about derivatives and integrals from your calculus course.
 Here are some items of note:

-The slope of the shear diagram at any point is the derivative of the shear function evaluated at that point.
-This is equal to the sign and magnitude of the distributed load.
-If there is no load on a section of the beam then the slope of the shear diagram would be zero.
+The slope of the shear diagram is equal to the sign and magnitude of the distributed load.
+If there is no load on a section of the beam, then the slope of the shear diagram is zero.

 Similarly, the slope of the moment diagram at any point is the derivative of the moment function evaluated at that point.
 This is equal to the sign and magnitude of the shear at that point.